-Former US Defence Secretary Donald Rumsfeld passed away earlier this year, aged 88.
+Former US Defence Secretary Donald Rumsfeld died in 2021, aged 88.
 He was famous – or infamous – for many things, including his role in America’s invasions of Afghanistan and Iraq.
 Still, many people perhaps best remember him for his extraordinary “There are known knowns…” ramble.
 This article discusses Rumsfeld’s ramble and how it informs approaches to business growth.

 Rumsfeld’s ill-fated outburst was delivered during a 2002 news briefing about Saddam Hussein’s alleged possession of weapons of mass destruction.
 To the bemusement of pretty much everyone who witnessed the spectacle, Rumsfeld suddenly began explaining – to use the word loosely – “known knowns”, “known unknowns”, and “unknown unknowns”.